Job seekers often ask me, “How do I identify resume keywords?”

-The first paragraph of the Airbnb job posting looked like this after I parsed it for nouns:
+The first paragraph of the Airbnb posting looked like this after I parsed it to highlight nouns:

-I also noted words and phrases I might want to use in a resume to make it resonate with the job posting.
-Per research done at Stanford, deploying this type of linguistic similarity increases your chance of being hired.
+I also noted words and phrases I might want to use in a resume to resonate with the job posting.
+Per Stanford research, linguistic similarity with the job posting increases your chance of being hired.

-While I haven’t shown screenshots and red-lines for the rest of the posting here, other noun categories/types of keywords that caught my attention included:
+While I haven’t shown screenshots for the entire posting, other noun categories (i.e., types of keywords) that caught my attention included:

 - Previous experience